charisseysabel/chysbl-blog/_posts/2018-02-17-accessible-colors-with-css-vars.markdown

 ## Motivation
 One of the most convenient features of a CSS Preprocessors is the fact that you can create variables, much like the same way as how you declare a variable in other programming languages.
 It makes our lives easier by following the DRY principle.
 You can even create an entire file made up of just variables and reference it everywhere!
 But one catch is that CSS preprocessors needs to be compiled first; you can’t change the values dynamically with JS.

 After attending Beyond Tellerrand conference in Berlin last November 2017, I got very inspired to learn more and take action to make our application accessible after watching a [talk by Robin Christopherson](https://beyondtellerrand.com/events/berlin-2017/speakers/robin-christopherson#talk).
-He showed us how disabled people like him (in his case, he’s blind) use the web.
+He showed us how disabled people like him (he’s blind and uses Assistive Technology) use the web.
 It was an eye-opening experience.

-Even though the use of CSS Custom Properties is not a solution that fits all I think we can still take advantage of it to create an option for users to opt into a more accessible colour palettes if they want to, while still allow websites/companies to stick to their brand colours by default.
+Even though the use of CSS Custom Properties is not a solution that fits all, I think we can still take advantage of it to create an option for users to opt into a more accessible colour palettes if they want to, while still allow websites/companies to stick to their brand colours by default.
 It’s a win-win solution, I think.

 In the end, it’s not just about making an application accessible, but its also a chance to personalise the applications that we use.
 To make it more “our style”.
-I see it already in many other applications.
+I've seen it already in many other applications.
 Whenever I read an article on Pocket for example, I sometimes prefer to read it on a dark background just because I want to.

 Another benefit of using CSS Custom Properties is that, it does not require much refactoring, (at least in my opinion).
 A website or application can have as much as hundreds of thousands of lines of code for styles alone!
 A framework can be a good option if you’re just starting from the ground up, but it can be quite expensive to spend a month refactoring style sheets.
 And I’m not sure anyone would enjoy doing that.

 ## Prerequisite
 I’m going to skip the basics of CSS Custom Properties because there’s tons of tutorials online about it already.

-Also, the following code snippets will be using React!
+Also, the following code snippets will be using React, so some knowledge of that would be good too.

-## Declare the Variables
+## Declare the variables
-The first thing that we’re going to do is to declare our variables in the `:root` pseudo-selector.
-This will mount on to the `html` tag itself, although its not limited to that.
+The first thing that we’re going to do is to declare our variables in the `:root` pseudo-selector, although its not limited to that.
 CSS Custom Properties can be declared inside any selector.
 But unlike preprocessor variables, they cannot be declared on their own.

 {% highlight css %}
 /* valid */